kmskillings/breakout/journal.md

 module to passin the "real" values, or set the defaults to the real values.

 Overall, I like the second approach better.

+## August 10, 2025

+### Finishing Testbench

+I decided that the overall structure of the testbench will be to have a single process that conducts all the tests.
+Each test, in addition to any interface signals it requires, also outputs two signals:

+- A "Complete" signal.
+- A "Passed" signal.

+The "Complete" signal is set to 1 immediately after the test finishes its tasks.
+The "Passed" signal is either set or reset depending on the results of the test.

+Then, a separate process waits until every test is complete, then checks their passed signals.
+If all the tests passed, the testbench reports that the design is OK and finishes.
+Otherwise, the testbench reports a bad design and finishes.

+I hope that this overall testbench structure will allow a variety of well- organized, flexible testbenches throughout this project.

+### Makefile

+After finishing up the testbench and verifying it works in the Questa GUI, I create a Makefile to automate the compilation and simulation of my design.
+It is extremely basic, but still helps.
+I expect that my Makefiles will become more sophisticated as the project grows.